bovem/bovem.github.io/content/posts/kubernetes/operators-on-openshift/index.md

 **Operator Framework** is a set of developer tools for operators, it includes:

 - Operator Lifecycle Manager (OLM): Handles installation, update, and management of operators on the cluster.
-- Operator Software Development Kit (Operator SDK): SDK for building operators using Ansible, Helm Chart, or Go.
+- Operator SDK: SDK for building operators using Ansible, Helm Chart, or Go.
-- Operator Registry:  A registry of operators that could be deployed on an OpenShift cluster.
+- Operator Registry:  Registry of operators that could be hosted on an OpenShift cluster.

 To explore other projects under Operator Framework you can check their [GitHub](https://github.com/operator-framework).

 # Operator Lifecycle Manager (OLM)
-The **Operator Lifecycle Manager (OLM)** is installed by default on OpenShift clusters to ensure:
+The **Operator Lifecycle Manager (OLM)** is installed by default on OpenShift clusters.
+It ensures:
 * The dependencies of an operator (including other operators) are satisfied before its installation.
 * Installed operators are up-to-date.
 * Availability of the operators to the users of the cluster.